Deli 613

 Deli 613 is a kosher deli in Rathmines, Dublin, Ireland.
 It is located in the Chabad house building of the Chabad-Lubavitch of Ireland, which operates the deli.
-Opened in 2023, it is believed to be the first kosher eatery in Ireland since the 1960s.
+Opened in 2023, it is believed to be the first fully kosher eatery in Ireland since the 1960s, and has seating as well as takeaway service.

 Background

 The small Jewish community in Ireland traditionally relied on suppliers in the United Kingdom for kosher products.
-Following the United Kingdom's withdrawal from the European Union, there was a shortage of kosher food in Ireland due to additional regulatory requirements and checks.
+Following the UK's withdrawal from the European Union, there was a shortage of kosher food in Ireland due to additional regulatory requirements and checks.

-The owners, Rifka and Zalman Lent, emissaries of the Chabad Lubavitch movement in Dublin, envisioned the deli as a partial solution to the kosher food shortage in Ireland.
-The 613 in the deli's name references the 613 mitzvot (commandments) in the Torah.
+The owners, Rifka and Zalman Lent, emissaries of the Chabad-Lubavitch movement in Dublin, envisioned the deli as a partial solution to the kosher food shortage in Ireland.
+The "613" in the deli's name references the 613 mitzvot (commandments) in the Torah.

 History

 The deli opened in a former 19th-century schoolhouse attached to the Chabad house in the southern part of Dublin in March 2023.
 Upon its opening, Deli 613 was believed to be the first fully kosher eatery in Ireland since the late 1960s.